myles-lewis/locuszoomr/cran-comments.md

 This release includes:
 * Fixed CRAN checks NOTE by removing %||% for back compatibility.
 * Fixed handling of tibbles.
+* Improved the vignette.